h01ger/piuparts/README.txt

 * "slave-directory" is the directory where the slave keeps its files.
 Can be relative to the slave's home directory.

+* "slave-count" is the number of concurrent slaves to start.
+ Default: "1".

 * "output-directory" is the directory where piuparts-report places the logfiles, generated html files, charts, ... that can be served by a webserver.